MonochromePinguin/javaQuizzSite/README.md

     jstp-1.2.jar
     mysql-connector-java-8.0.13.jar
     protobuf-java-3.6.1.jar
+* __TODO__: verify if there are more libraries to copy manualy in case of project compilation on the command-line, with no IDE to automate it.
+* _I apologize for the total lack of following instructions.
+'Dont have time to write them.
 * __TODO:__
-  * import .idea: which directories?
   * must other libraries be copied under /lib (eg tomcat libs)?
-  * write instructions for compiling a .war.
+  * write instructions for compiling the sources into .war.
   * perhaps write instructions for deploying this file under the tomcat server?